avardhineni/DevOps-Projects/README.md

-Overall we need to have three different vectors:
+Every project has three different vectors:
 1. Infrastructure Provisioning phase
 2. Application build and deployment phase
 3. Configuring the monitoring and logging is the 3rd phase.

-Better to keep all the entities as seperate.
+The Best Practice is to keep all the vectors as seperate entities.